Naturalize-WorldWide/public-naturalize.org/src/posts/2020-02-02-my-first-post.md

 ---
 ![Artwork done by Zachary Wilson](/assets/images/posts/logo.png "SDNS Logo")

 Mission, Vision, and Values

 The Mission, Vision, and Values of the San Diego Naturalist Society.

 Our Mission: Naturalize San Diego

-Our Vision: The San Diego Naturalist Society aims to create an organization of ecologically informed and engaged members that help the greater San Diego community connect with nature.
+Our Vision: The San Diego Naturalist Society envisions bringing together individuals and organizations to promote a nature-engaged community.

 Our Values:

 * Education
+* Action
 * Community
-* Action
 * Transparency